bronson/vim-mode-next/README.md

 * [#727](https://github.com/atom/vim-mode/pull/727) add gf, goto file under cursor (needs tests)
 * [#732](https://github.com/atom/vim-mode/pull/732) make ctrl-t return from symbol

-These are not merged here because they're not ready but, oh, how I wish they were.
+These are not merged because they're not ready but, oh, how I wish they were.

 * [#508](https://github.com/atom/vim-mode/pull/508) rename command mode to normal mode
 * [#513](https://github.com/atom/vim-mode/pull/513) add move window operations
 * [#581](https://github.com/atom/vim-mode/pull/581) dw at end of line should not wrap line
 * [#658](https://github.com/atom/vim-mode/pull/658) implement blockwise visual select

-Finally, may never be merged:
+Finally, these may never be merged.

+* [#397](https://github.com/atom/vim-mode/pull/397) ctrl-i/ctrl-o jump motions (see cursor-history package)
+* [#417](https://github.com/atom/vim-mode/pull/417) fix motion when yanking (works now)
 * [#471](https://github.com/atom/vim-mode/pull/471) lazy load to save startup time (not worth it)
 * [#476](https://github.com/atom/vim-mode/pull/476) can't exit visual mode with `v` (works now)
 * [#506](https://github.com/atom/vim-mode/pull/506) show prefix char in command input (ignored by maintainers)
 * [#510](https://github.com/atom/vim-mode/pull/510) beep when search history is exhausted (not in vim?)

 ### Installing

-Unless you understand the trade-offs, use [vim-mode](https://github.com/atom/vim-mode/).
+Vim-mode and vim-mode-next are deeply and seriously incompatible (of course).
+When you enable vim-mode-next, you must disable vim-mode and restart Atom.

-That said, you can install vim-mode-next with the Atom preferences pane, or by running:
+You can install vim-mode-next as usual in the Atom preferences pane, or by running:

     apm install vim-mode-next

-Vim-mode and vim-mode-next are deeply and seriously incompatible with one another.
-If you enable vim-mode-next, you must disable vim-mode, and vice versa.
-Make sure to restart Atom after making changes.

 #### Interesting Packages